Scouting in South East England: Kent Scout County

 Kent Scout County is a Scout County of the Scout Association in the United Kingdom, covering the county of Kent and the Kent County Council and Medway Council areas.
-The county is run by a team of volunteers, led by County Commissioner Dean Harding, in various teams including Growth and Development, International and Youth Shaped teams.
+The county is run by a team of volunteers in various teams, led by County Lead Volunteer Nirav Patel.
 In 2019, Kent Scouts also employed 16 people in administrative, growth and activity roles.
 It is divided into 22 Scout Districts:

 Kent Scout county has over 23,000 members, of which around 17,000 are young people, and run several county level activity teams centres around water activities, land activities and specialist themes such as mountaineering.
 The latter is named the Invicta Mountaineering Club, after the motto of the county, and has been running since 1965 as a club for leaders and older members of the Scout and Guide movements with regular expeditions that any can attend.
 The 1st Hythe and 1st Tonbridge Scout Groups are notable as being among the first Scout groups in the UK, being recorded on the list of initial troops in 1908.

 The uniform badge for the county features the ancient symbol of Kent, the White Horse of Kent against a deep red background.
 This symbol is well known within Kent and has featured as the County flag since 1605.
 The rampant horse also features as part of the logo for Kent Scouts being used in recent years primarily for internal communications.

 Kent International Jamboree

 Every four years, Kent International Jamboree, or KIJ, is run by the county.
 It brings people from all over the world to Kent to experience Kentish Life and adventurous activities.
-KIJ 2021 was postponed due to the Covid-19 pandemic, becoming KIJ 2022.
+KIJ 2021 was postponed due to the COVID-19 pandemic, becoming KIJ 2022.
 It was held at the Kent County Showground near Detling.
 3,500 Scouts and Guides camped together for a week during the 2022 jamboree.
 The next KIJ will be in 2025, as per the pre-pandemic timetable.